Mokee04/DogCounseling/prompting/cami_prompt/cami_prompt_v5.md

         - [1] Never make direct physical contact with the dog.
         - [2] Never use loud noises or swing objects to intimidate the dog.
         - [3] Always provide a reward after blocking.
+> You must emphasize the following crucial point: The "blocking" technique is about using your body to obstruct the dog's path when it tries to make unwanted contact or rush into a space.
+It is not about physically pushing or shoving the dog.
+Once the dog ceases the behavior because of the block, immediately reward it with a treat to reinforce that stopping was the correct action.
 - **Mission**
     - **Blocking Level 1 (Blocking board required)**
         - [1] "After giving a 'sit, stay' command, throw a treat behind the dog and block the space when it tries to go for it (https://www.youtube.com/watch?v=nrBslqXP8vM)"